SayHomeBuy.com Logo

 Now let's add up the numbers.

-This will help figure out what parameters you need to change to fit within your budget and income ratios (discussed above).
+This will help figure out what parameters you need to change to fit within your budget and income ratios.

 Calculation Notes: